Stutimp/Mars-Data-Dive-Scraping-News-and-Weather/README.md

 **Steps Taken**

-1. **Automated Browsing:** Use Splinter to visit the Mars weather data site and extract the HTML code.
+1. **Automated Browsing:** Used Splinter to visit the Mars weather data site and extract the HTML code.
-2. **HTML Parsing:** Create a BeautifulSoup object and extract the table data.
+2. **HTML Parsing:** Created a BeautifulSoup object and extract the table data.
-3. **DataFrame Creation:** Assemble the scraped data into a Pandas DataFrame.
+3. **DataFrame Creation:** Assembled the scraped data into a Pandas DataFrame.

 4. **Data Analysis:**
-- Determine the number of months on Mars.
+- Determined the number of months on Mars.
-- Calculate the number of Martian days of data available.
+- Calculated the number of Martian days of data available.
-- Identify the coldest and warmest months based on average minimum temperature.
+- Identified the coldest and warmest months based on average minimum temperature.
-- Identify the months with the lowest and highest atmospheric pressure.
+- Identified the months with the lowest and highest atmospheric pressure.
-- Estimate the number of terrestrial days in a Martian year.
+- Estimated the number of terrestrial days in a Martian year.

 5. **Data Export:** Export the DataFrame to a CSV file.